 Multi Media Cards have the same physical appearance as Secure Digital Cards, but just without the access lock.
 They are used as an alternative to SD and will fit most compatible cameras, although transfer rates are lower.

-UHS-I standard SDHC cards were recently released by Sandisk and aim to offer quicker transfer rates, increasing write speeds up to 45MB/s or faster.
-The Sandisk Extreme Pro card matches up with the sheer amount of data streaming through the camera’s buffer when shooting lots of Raw files or high quality HD movies.
-Prices range between around £50-£190 depending on the capacity (currently 8-64GB).
+UHS-II standard SDHC/SDXC cards were recently released by Sandisk and aim to offer quicker transfer rates, increasing write speeds up to 250MB/s or faster.
+The Sandisk Extreme Pro cards match up with the sheer amount of data streaming through the camera’s buffer when shooting lots of Raw files or high quality HD movies.
+Prices can range between around £50-£150 depending on the capacity (currently 16-64GB).

 CFast 2.0 standard: